echo-air-model/echo-air-model.github.io/docs/getting_started/prerequisites/wsl.md

 	 ```

       {:style="counter-reset:step-counter 2"}
-         3. The setup is correct if you get the following output:
+         3. The setup is correct if you get the following output: **screenshot**

-[screenshot will go here]

    {:style="counter-reset:step-counter 1"}
       2. If you are using WSL version 1, you can upgrade it using the following instructions: